Reducing the Scope of Language Models: Additional Results

 \subsection{Robustness to Adversarial Prompts}

-The original CB methodology, and many related works discussed, focus on robustness to adversarial prompts.
+The original CB methodology~\citep{zou2024improving}, and many related works discussed, focus on robustness to adversarial prompts.
 If models are to be deployed, we might expect that users could attempt adversarial attacks against the deployment.
 Here we ask: if models are scoped, how robust are they to adversarial prompts?
+We take \texttt{Mistral-7b-Instruct-v0.2} as a case study here.

-Our threat model is of a black-box access.
+Our threat model is of black-box access.
 In particular, we assume that the users are allowed to edit only the instruction text, and do not even have access to modifying the system prompt, which would be true for text-based API access.
 We implement and test a number of different black-box adversarial attacks:

 \textbf{Adversarial system prompt (Adv.):} We insert an adversarial system prompt at the beginning of the instruction, after the original system prompt.
-This adversarial system prompt is of the same format as the original, but instead of being for the category of the training accept task, it corresponds to the category of the evaluation task.
+This adversarial system prompt is of the same format as the original, but instead of being for the category of the training accept task, it corresponds to the category of the rejection task.

 \textbf{Base-64 translation (b64):} Following \citet{wei2024jailbroken}, we translate instructions into base-64, then prompt the language model.
 After receiving the response if it is valid base-64 (which is very often), we translate it back to text.